 The gym, as a place to meet your chosen one is almost as popular as online dating services or apps.

-Have you ever wondered if there is a dependency between how couples were introduced to each other and how happy their relationship turn out to be?
+Have you ever wondered if there is a relationship between how couples were introduced to each other and how happy their relationship turn out to be?
 If your family introduces someone to you, be careful!
 Most of the people that met their partner through their family later have poor or very poor relationships.
 Based on the data, we observed that being brave pays off.
 Couples that met each other through self-introduction are happier than others.
 Isn’t that encouraging?
-Tomorrow, you should make the first step to your crush, it is data’s recommendation

 Happy couples usually state that their parents approve of their partner.
-Apparently, it is easier to for someone to enjoy a relationship knowing that you can count on your family’s support as well.
+Apparently, it is easier to for someone to enjoy a relationship knowing that you can count on your family’s support.
 Besides that, we also see that the working status has a very high impact on the quality of a relationship.
 Someone that is unemployed will find it harder to maintain an excellent relationship than someone that has a regular job.
-Most happy with their love lives are Entrepreneurs.
-One could conclude that personal well-being and fulfillment has to come first before being able to enjoy a stable relationship.
+Most happy with their love lives are entrepreneurs.
+One might conclude that personal well-being and fulfillment has to come first before being able to enjoy a stable relationship.

 Money doesn’t buy happiness.
 That’s what you often read when you come across social media or online platforms right?
 However, what we found out is that money definitely does buy an excellent relationship for people of the age of 60 and older.